Parker191/VBS-Customer-Success-Academy_CSA/docs-site/docs/modules/20-final-assessment-certification.md

 - [ ] Can manage escalations.
 - [ ] Can support renewals.
 - [ ] Can identify growth opportunities.
+- [ ] Can create customer action plans.

+---

+## Operational Skills

+- [ ] Understands SOP usage.
+- [ ] Can create customer reports.
+- [ ] Can use templates.
+- [ ] Can document customer interactions.
+- [ ] Can coordinate cross-functional activities.
+- [ ] Can track customer commitments.

+---

 ## Professional Standards